Thracian language: Ezerovo inscription

-Dimitar Dechev (Germanised as D. Detschew) separates the words as follows:
+Dimitar Dechev (Germanised as D. Detschew) separates the words and proposes a translation as follows:

 Kyolmen inscription

 A second inscription, hitherto undeciphered, was found in 1965 near the village of Kyolmen, Varbitsa Municipality, dating to the sixth century BC.
 Written in a Greek alphabet variant, it is possibly a tomb stele inscription similar to the Phrygian ones; Peter A. Dimitrov's transcription thereof is: